sasa1977/site_encrypt/README.md

 ## Warning

 At the moment, I wouldn't advise using this for any critical production, because it's highly untested.
-I do use it myself to certify [my blog](https://www.theerlangelist.com/), but it's just been used for a few days, and so there are probably many uncovered issues.
+I do use it myself to certify [my blog](https://www.theerlangelist.com/), but it's just been used for a few months, and so there are probably many uncovered issues.

 ## License